-When you replace the system board, you must set the UUID on the new system board as follows:
+When you replace the system board, you must set the UUID on the new system board by doing the following:

 - 1. Install the LENOVO ThinkPad Hardware Maintenance Diskette Version 1.76 or later, and restart the computer. - 2.
 From the main menu, select 4.
 Assign UUID.
 A new UUID is created and written.
 If a valid UUID already exists, it is not overwritten.